Download the PHP package wp-cli/profile-command without Composer

 wp profile monitors key performance indicators of the WordPress execution process to help you quickly identify points of slowness.

 Save hours diagnosing slow WordPress sites.
 Because you can easily run it on any server that supports WP-CLI, wp profile compliments Xdebug and New Relic by pointing you in the right direction for further debugging.
 Because it runs on the command line, using wp profile means you don't have to install a plugin and deal with the painful dashboard of a slow WordPress site.
-And, because it's a WP-CLI command, wp profile makes it easy to perfom hard tasks (e.g. profiling a WP REST API response).
+And, because it's a WP-CLI command, wp profile makes it easy to perform hard tasks (e.g. profiling a WP REST API response).

 Identify why WordPress is slow in just a few steps with wp profile.